 Bobby Jones had a brilliant mind.

 He held degrees from Georgia Tech, Harvard, and Emory.
 He studied German, French, and Latin.
 He read the classics and did math problems while traveling to pass the time.
-Not a single ghostwriter helped him write over one-hall million words in hundreds of newspaper columns from 1927 to 1935.
+No ghostwriter helped him write over one-hall million words in hundreds of newspaper columns from 1927 to 1935.
 He wrote four books and occasional articles for the American Golfer magazine.

-We’d like to share with some of his most notable saying and quotes:
+We’d like to share some of his most notable sayings and quotes:

 And perhaps his most famous quote of all: